The intentions behind this blog include:

 - Open up online discussions that pertain to serving and improving jury duty

-Materials have been developed upon the Parallel Thinking System; trial tested and is presently available to all English-speaking jurors and juries to:
+Materials have been developed upon Fair and Just Deliberations; trial tested and presently available to all English-speaking jurors and juries to:

 - improve their collaboration efforts through an un-biased, proven framework of discussion.